A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Observations and Data Reduction

 The optical data used in this work were obtained with the \textit{Transiting Exoplanet Survey Satellite} (TESS; \citealt{2015JATIS...1a4003R}), a space-based mission designed for high-precision, time-domain photometry over nearly the full sky.
 TESS carries four wide-field CCD cameras, each covering $24^{\circ}\times24^{\circ}$, providing a combined instantaneous field of view of $24^{\circ}\times96^{\circ}$.
 The survey strategy divides the sky into 26 ``sectors'' (13 per hemisphere), with each sector monitored almost continuously for $\sim$27~days.
 The observing cadence is 30\,min in the early mission (2018--2019) and 10\,min or 2\,min in later cycles (2020--present), enabling detailed studies of short-timescale variability.
 Unlike ground-based optical monitoring, TESS light curves are free from day--night interruptions and seasonal gaps, resulting in nearly continuous coverage and significantly improved sampling.
 The effective continuous baseline for a given source depends on its ecliptic latitude, ranging from a single-sector duration near the ecliptic plane to almost one year in the continuous viewing zones near the ecliptic poles.
 After each year-long observing cycle the spacecraft swaps hemispheres and repeats the survey, so that some sources are observed in multiple sectors separated by approximately one year.
 The photometric precision of TESS is magnitude dependent; for sources of comparable brightness to PKS\,0805$-$07, variability at the $\sim1$--10\% level can be reliably detected.

 PKS\,0805$-$07 was observed by TESS in Sector~34 (Cycle~3), covering the interval MJD~59229--59254 (14~January~2021 to 8~February~2021) with a 10\,min cadence.
+The source has a TESS magnitude of $T \approx 17.7$\,mag ($V \approx 18.5$\,mag) and was observed in the TESS broad red-optical bandpass spanning $600$--$1000$\,nm, centred on the Cousins $I$-band at a central wavelength of $786.5$\,nm \citep{2015JATIS...1a4003R}.
 The target coordinates are $\alpha_{\rm J2000}=122.06473349^{\circ}$ and $\delta_{\rm J2000}=-7.85274626^{\circ}$, as returned by our extraction query.
-In addition to Sector~34, the source is also available in other TESS sectors (e.g., Sectors~7, 61, 88, and 99), but in this paper we restrict the analysis to Sector~34 to establish and characterize the day-scale quasi-periodic feature detected in this epoch.
+In addition to Sector~34, the source is also available in other TESS sectors (e.g., Sectors 7, 61, 88, and 99).
+We examined the light curves from these additional sectors and find that they are either dominated by flaring activity, show higher noise levels, or lack the quasi-sinusoidal structure identified in Sector~34.
+The quasi-periodic feature therefore appears to be a transient phenomenon confined to the Sector~34 epoch, consistent with the temporally localized nature of the signal established by the WWZ analysis (Section~\ref{QPO}).
+Accordingly, the present analysis is restricted to Sector~34.